German-NLP-Group/BiConvBERT/README.md

 ## Our Vision
 - train a bilingual ConvBERT language model for German and English language
 - model size should be "medium" - somewhere between base and large - we will interpolate the parameters
+- use a large and clean vocab so words are split into less tokens for faster prediction performance
+- use lower-case tokenizer but keep accents (umlauts)
 - do the training on GPUs instead of TPUs
 - open-source it like [german-nlp-group/electra-base-german-uncased](https://huggingface.co/german-nlp-group/electra-base-german-uncased)